PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 High-performance inference accelerates inference by intelligently selecting backends, but due to factors such as model complexity or unsupported operators, some models may not be able to use accelerated backends (like OpenVINO, TensorRT, etc.).
 In such cases, relevant information will be prompted in the logs, and the **fastest available backend** known will be selected, potentially reverting to regular inference.

+The high-performance inference plugin accelerates inference by intelligently selecting the backend.

+For modules, due to model complexity or unsupported operators, some models may not be able to use accelerated backends (such as OpenVINO, TensorRT, etc.).
+In such cases, relevant information will be prompted in the logs, and the **fastest available backend** known will be selected, potentially falling back to regular inference.

+For pipelines, the performance bottleneck may not be in the model inference stage.

+You can use the [PaddleX benchmark](../module_usage/instructions/benchmark.md) tool to conduct actual speed tests for a more accurate performance assessment.

-**2. Does the high-performance inference feature support all model pipelines and single-function modules?**
+**2. Does the high-performance inference feature support all model pipelines and modules?**

-The high-performance inference feature supports all model pipelines and single-function modules, but some models may not experience accelerated inference.
+The high-performance inference feature supports all model pipelines and modules, but some models may not experience accelerated inference.
 Specific reasons can be referred to in Question 1.

 **3. Why does the installation of the high-performance inference plugin fail, with the log displaying: "Currently, the CUDA version must be 11.x for GPU devices."?**